How We Fact Check:

 Our Review Guidelines

-Because earning your trust is critical to us, we’d like to share how we create content that’s accurate, timely and informative.
+Because earning your trust is critical to us, we’d like to share how we create content that’s accurate, timely and trustworthy.

 All DietSpotlight reviews go through an extensive review process to ensure factual accuracy.
-This review process includes bringing in industry experts and medical professionals with the ability to provide insights and knowledge not commonly found on the web.
+This review process includes bringing in dietitians, nutritionists and medical doctors to help Dietspotlight stand out as a source of authoritative, reliable reviews on weight-loss products and programs.

 Since we launched in 2008, we’ve authored and published over 2,500 long-form articles and written in-depth reviews on over 10,000 weight-loss products and programs.
 Our goal is to treat our readers, staff members, partners, vendors and article sources fairly and openly, and to be judged to be doing so.
 Our reputation depends on this, as so do the professional reputations of our colleagues.

 We fund the operation of this site by offering our own optional membership program called Burn TS, as well as sell our own supplements – including Burn TS, Boost and a Dietspotlight-branded cleanse and probiotic – through Amazon and through our own site.
-A small portion of our revenue comes from affiliate links, which you’ll see toward the top of our product reviews and other areas of the website.
+A small portion of our revenue comes from Google Adsense.

-We offer clear and conspicuous Advertising Disclosures throughout the site making clear connection to the products we sell.
-It should be noted we receive no “kick-backs” or compensation of any kind (including free product) from any products we review.
+We offer clear and conspicuous Advertising Disclosures throughout the site, making clear connection to the products we sell.
+It should be noted we receive no “kick-backs”, free product or compensation of any kind from any products we review.

 The purpose of our reviews is to inform our readers about: